knn0508/Age-Prediction-Backup/DEPLOYMENT_GUIDE.md

-# 🚀 Deployment Guide for Hugging Face Spaces
+# 🚀 Deployment Guide for Hugging Face Spaces (Docker)

 ## Overview
-This guide walks you through deploying your Age Detection App to Hugging Face Spaces.
+This guide walks you through deploying your Age Detection App to Hugging Face Spaces using Docker for better control over dependencies and environment.

 ## Prerequisites
 1. **Hugging Face Account**: Create a free account at [huggingface.co](https://huggingface.co)
 2. **Git**: Ensure Git is installed on your system
+3. **Docker** (optional, for local testing): Install Docker Desktop

 ## Step-by-Step Deployment